PamAnalyst/Google-Data-Analytics-Capstone-Project/README.md

 # Result: 5 row(s) returned

--- Checking for null values
+-- Checking for null values.
 SELECT
    started_at,
    ended_at,